amsantac/amsantac-site/_posts/2015-08-11-leaflet-R-es.md

 date:   2015-08-11 11:02:52
 categories: blog es R
 tags: R leaflet webmapping
+image: 2015-08-11-leaflet-R-mini.png
-published: false
+published: true
 ---

 [Leaflet] is a JavaScript library that has become quite popular for creating interactive maps.
 In this post I explain how to create a web map using Leaflet in the [R environment].

 There are different ways to create a map using the Leaflet JS library.
 One way is to include the Leaflet JS and CSS files in the head of a web page and then set up the map in the body of the html page, as shown in the [Leaflet Quick Start Guide].